ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 5. Prevent attackers utilizing the server’s response to replay attack devices.
 6. Multiple platforms (Ubuntu 14, Centos 6, Centos 7 and Andorid) are supported.

-## Upgrade procedure
+## Upgrade Procedure
 A typical upgrade procedure is shown below:

 ![](images/apollo_unsecure_upgrade_procedure.JPG)

-1. Upgrade server generates the upgrade package.
+1. The upgrade server generates the upgrade package.
 2. Packages are uploaded to the storage server.
 3. Storage server sends the package URL to upgrade server.
 4. Device sends the upgrade request to upgrade server.